adonisjs/http-server/docs/classes/_src_exceptionmanager_index_.exceptionmanager.md

 # Class: ExceptionManager

-Exception manager exposes the API to register custom error handler and invoke it on exceptions raised during the HTTP lifecycle
+Exception manager exposes the API to register custom error handler and invoke it when exceptions are raised during the HTTP lifecycle.

 ## Hierarchy